-• Level 1 - Quoted prices for identical instruments in active markets;

-• Level 2 - Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs are observable in active markets; and

-• Level 3 - Valuations based on inputs that are unobservable, generally utilizing pricing models or other valuation techniques that reflect management's judgment and estimates.
+- Level 1 Quoted prices for identical instruments in active markets; - Level 2 Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs are observable in active markets; and - Level 3 Valuations based on inputs that are unobservable, generally utilizing pricing models or other valuation techniques that reflect management's judgment and estimates.

-Our short-term investments are measured at fair value on a recurring basis.
-Our long-term debt, including current maturities, are measured at fair value.
-Both of these instruments are further described in Note 9.
+Our long-term debt, including current maturities, is measured at fair value and further described in Note 9.
 Our other financial securities in current assets and current liabilities approximate their fair value due to the short-term maturities of these instruments.